ABDELWAHABx/jarvis-Tools/tools-api/README.md

 Once configured you can `POST /js-tools/cobalt` with any options supported by Cobalt's schema (for example `audioFormat`, `videoQuality`, or service-specific flags).
 Default responses return the raw JSON from Cobalt.
 Include `{"response_format": "binary"}` to download the media bytes directly via Tools API.

+> Tip: Tools API Studio ships with a dedicated Cobalt card so you can paste a URL, toggle binary responses, override filenames, and send raw JSON payloads without crafting curl commands.

 #### yt-dlp media helper
 Tools API now ships with a thin wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) for quick metadata lookups or direct downloads: